scottpiercew/wdi-sample-teach/README.md

   <summary><strong>Functional Inheritance</strong> *(Not to be confused with functional programming)*</summary>

-  > * Coined by Douglas Crockford in “JavaScript: The Good Parts”.
-Functional inheritance makes use of a factory function, and then tacks on new properties using concatenative inheritance.
+  > * Functional inheritance makes use of a factory function, and then tacks on new properties using concatenative inheritance.

 </details>

-## Prototypal Inheritance Demo (10 mins)
+## Prototypal Inheritance Demo (5 mins)

 ### Function prototypes
 In JavaScript, all functions are also objects, which means that they can have properties.
 And as it so happens, they all have a property called `prototype`, which is also an object.